 When the system is purchased from Web-Tech a set of data referring to the Belt Scale parameters accompany the delivery (see back of manual for a sample).
-One of the data set is "Target Weight".
-The target weight is the
+One of the data set is "Target

 Where w.www is the un-calibrated instantaneous mass rate.
 There should be a mass rate shown here.